 - The ways in which the application achieves the overall purpose of the RMA.

 The transfer of a consent to a new owner of the property is done by notice to Environment Canterbury.
-It is an administrative change and we have no ability to refuse this type of transfer.
+It is an administrative change and we cannot refuse this type of transfer.

 If the transfer is from one site to another, it will require a new application and assessment of effects.
 It may also be subject to new conditions.